Download and Purchase BCDsteel

 BCDsteel has a number of limitations that are described here to minimise the possibility of users being dissatisfied after they have bought this software:

 - BCDsteel will not work on its own.
-It requires Strand7 FEA and the Strand7 API, Release 2.4.5 or more recent.
+It requires Strand7 FEA and the Strand7 API, Release 2.4.5 or 2.4.6.
 The API is an optional program that must be purchased from Strand7.
 It provides the programming interface that allows BCDsteel to work with Strand7.

 - For security reasons, BCDsteel is locked to a single computer.
 Refer Trial mode (above) for more details.